Atmosphere

 Classroom Environment

 Our Montessori classrooms are geared to the size, pace, and interest of children.
-They offer space for movement, for individual work and for small group activities.
+They offer space for movement, for individual work, and for small group activities.
 Each classroom is designed to facilitate maximum independent learning and exploration, and has a full range of AMI-approved Montessori educational apparatus for the appropriate age level.
 These specifically designed materials are sensory-based, self-correcting, arranged according to subject area, and neatly placed on low and open shelves within easy reach of all children.

-Each Montessori classroom is designed for mixed-age group.
+Each Montessori classroom is designed for a mixed-age group.
 This provides an opportunity for younger children to learn from older peers, while older children gain satisfaction in sharing their knowledge while reinforcing their own learning.

 Curriculum

 In most traditional learning settings, teachers are given a curriculum which all children follow together at the same time.
 The curriculum is structured with little regard to the children’s individual interests and abilities.
 The Montessori curriculum is different.
-It is designed to help all children reach their fullest potential at their own unique pace without feeling “behind” or “ahead”.
+It is designed to help all children reach their fullest potential at their own unique pace, without feeling “behind” or “ahead”.
 Our curriculum is geared to children who have varying abilities, in a community in which everyone learns from one another and everyone contributes.

 Our Montessori program is introduced to each child by a Montessori-trained teacher through one-on-one or small-group lessons called “presentations”.
-Presentations of new activities are introduced based on each child’s developmental level.
-Once children have been introduced to a new activity, they are free to engage with this particular material on their own, for as long as they want and as often as they wish.
-Presentations are reintroduced if necessary.
+Presentations of new activities are shown based on each child’s interests and readiness.
+Presentations are reintroduced if necessary or modified at times depending on a child’s learning style.
+Sometimes, they arise spontaneously when the child makes a discovery.
 Over the course of the program, children are introduced to presentations with increasing degrees of abstraction and complexity.
-Presentations are shown based on each child’s interest and readiness.
-Sometimes, they arise spontaneously when the child makes a discovery.
 Children with a high level of ability are constantly challenged by the wide variety of materials and their many uses.
-Presentations are also modified at times depending on a child’s learning style.
-Subject areas are integrated throughout the Montessori curriculum rather than being presented as separate disciplines.

 Language